yotam-happy/paper-reviews/README.md

 3. A General Knowledge Distillation Framework for Counterfactual Recommendation via Uniform Data (https://dl.acm.org/doi/pdf/10.1145/3397271.3401083)
     - interestingly: show via an a/b test that even a simple strategy of collecting 1% unbiased data, and training a model over both biased and unbiased together produces a model that is better than the baseline, and the lift outweights the cost of obtaining the 1% unbiased dataset.
     - Propose 4 'distilation' methods for using biased and unbiased data together, however the term 'distilation' is used quite broadly...
-    - Label distilation: 2 approaches.
-(1) Training biased and unbiased models, and using a 'bridge' dataset, which are random set of items, and encouraging the models to predict the same for these.
-(2) training an unbiased model using the small unbiased training set and imputing the labels for the biased model
-    - Feature distilation: train a teacher model to have good unbiased features and use that to train a student model.
-    - Sample distilation: use models from other works and another heuristic approach to train a model.
-    - Model distilation: ... some other stuff
-    - This is a catch-all paper with too much methods in it.
-An attempt at classifying different 'distilation' methods that I didn't like and a big evaluation table that does not give a clear insight...
+    - This feels like a catch-all paper with too many methods in it.
+    - An attempt at classifying many methods into forms of distilation 'distilation' that I didn't like
+    - a big evaluation table that does not give a clear insight

+4. AutoDebias: Learning to Debias for Recommendation (https://dl.acm.org/doi/pdf/10.1145/3404835.3462919)
+    - Theoretically motivated method to use uniform data for debiasing.
+    - The model is similar to a combination of IPS-like weights and label imputation.
+Specific attention is given to areas where the biased data does not cover at all (i.e. sample propensity is 0, so IPS cannot be used at all)
+    - The model is optimized by a meta learning approach where the model itself is optimized, and the weights controling the model are optimized at the same time.
+    - The results are pretty good compared to other approaches and the paper is well written.
+This is an interesting approach.